 Each Enterprise Fund (water and sewer) has an associated Capital Reserve Fund.
 Revenue for these funds came from the payment of a Capital Investment Fee for each new connection to the systems.
 Additionally, the Water Capital Reserve Fund receives revenue from the annual Hydrant Fee charged to the owner of each developed lot that is not connected to the water system.
 This fee, currently \$183 per year, pays for the availability of water for each of these properties, and entitles the owner to connect to the system without paying the Capital Investment Fee.
 Capital Investment Fees and Hydrant Fees are reviewed and updated, in accordance with our Utility Rate Model, every year.
-After being reduced last year, the hydrant fee will remain at \$183 during FY17.
+The hydrant fee will remain at \$183 during FY18.